Arts & Cultural Management Masters: Course Content

 • Develop own campaigns, using the approach of integrated marketing communications

-Focus modules: Arts & Cultural Production and Cultural Organizations
+Focus modules: Arts & Cultural Production and Cultural Organisations

-F2 Theories of Art Production and Organizations (5 CP)
+F2 Theories of Art Production and Organisations (5 CP)

 This module explores the environment and framework for the production of cultural goods.
 It provides an overview of current theories on the production of cultural goods, and you will critically reflect on these theories in the context of professional practice.
 You will also analyse the role of cultural organisations within their broad network in society, in politics and on the market.